 Well, Romeo has his family history as his father had also laid down his life in the service of the motherland.
 While Romeo always wanted to join the army but is unable to do so because of his mother.
 After receiving the offer, he lies to his mother that he will be away for a few days for official banking training, but in reality, he travels to Pakistan for the mission.

-From there, Romeo gets close to an arms dealer and learns top-secret information that Pakistan is planning to launch an air-strike in Badlipur area of the then East Pakistan (now Bangladesh).
+From there, Romeo gets close to an arms dealer and learns top-secret information that Pakistan is planning to launch an air strike in the Badlipur area of the then East Pakistan (now Bangladesh).
 The story then follows a series of episodes when he must risk his life to transmit valuable information to the Indian side.

 Romeo Akbar Walter | Movie Trailer